sospedra/logatim/README.md

 ## Features

 * Logatim has **colors**, **background colors** and **text styles**.
 * Implements the five **native console logging methods**: trace, debug, info, warn and error.
-And also the slient mode.
+And also the silent mode.
 * Production ready for **server and front-end sides**.
 Learn one, implement everywhere.
 * Super **lightweight**, weighs in at 1.1KB minified and gzipped.
 * Implements **human-like** code style: `logatim.green.bold.info('super sexy')`